MoooDob/SourceCodeMiniature/README.md

 Each line of source code will be represented by a 1 pixel line in the output.
 The lines are separated by a 1 pixel horizontal space.
 The length of the lines and the indention is randomized.

-The output can be tweated by the following parameters in the html file.
+The output can be tweaked by the following parameters in the html file.
 ```
 min=5
 max=80